An Obscure White House Staffer’s Jaw-Dropping Trump Tell-All

 “This is the worst f—ing job I’ve ever had.”

 So snapped John Kelly on a March morning in the West Wing, according to a new book by Cliff Sims.
-The chief of staff was sitting in his office, a light-filled space where the White House swimming pool was just visible beyond its French doors.
+The chief of staff was sitting in his office, a light-filled space where the White House swimming pool was just visible beyond French doors.
 “People apparently think that I care when they write that I might be fired.
-If that ever happened, it would be the best day I’ve had since I walked into this place,” Kelly told the small group aides in front of him.
+If that ever happened, it would be the best day I’ve had since I walked into this place,” Kelly told the small group of aides in front of him.
 “And the president knows it, too.”

 One of those aides in Kelly’s office was Sims himself.
 In title alone, Sims was unexceptional—a communications adviser most notable for helping the White House in its efforts to overhaul the tax code.
-But by virtue of an uncommonly close relationship with President Trump, starting on the campaign, Sims enjoyed access to many of this administration’s most telling moments—witnessing, for example, the former four-star Marine general come unglued under the demands of serving as Donald Trump’s gatekeeper.
+But by virtue of an uncommonly close relationship with President Donald Trump, starting on the campaign, Sims enjoyed access to many of this administration’s most telling moments—witnessing, for example, the former four-star Marine general come unglued under the demands of serving as Trump’s gatekeeper.

-Read: Serving Trump Revealed Who John Kelly Always Was
+Read: Serving Trump revealed who John Kelly always was

-Sims recounts this scene and dozens more in Team of Vipers, his 384-page tell-all which goes on sale Tuesday and was obtained by The Atlantic.
+Sims recounts this scene and dozens more in Team of Vipers, his 384-page tell-all, which goes on sale Tuesday and was obtained by The Atlantic.
 The White House did not respond to a request for comment.

 Kelly’s expletive-filled rant captures the spirit of this administration, at least as drawn by Sims.
-The book is filled with insights into some of the most defining elements of Trump’s White House, including the president’s strained relationships with House Speaker Paul Ryan and Senate Majority Leader Mitch McConnell, the rampant infighting, and the mechanics—such as they were—that underlay key policy decisions.
-The result is a cutting account of an administration steeped in turmoil from its outset.
+The book is filled with insights into some of the most defining elements of Trump’s White House, including the president’s strained relationships with former House Speaker Paul Ryan and Senate Majority Leader Mitch McConnell, the rampant infighting, and the mechanics—such as they were—that underlay key policy decisions.
+The result is a cutting account of an administration steeped in turmoil from the outset.

 That theme alone is unsurprising.
 It’s hardly newsworthy, for example, that the Trump-Ryan relationship was fraught.
 But Sims, in his up-close perch, vivifies the friction.
-He writes of the evening Trump watched on television as the speaker criticized his remarks in the aftermath of the white-supremacist rally in Charlottesville, Virginia.
-From his private dining room off the Oval, “jaw clenched,” Trump yelled for his secretary to get the Ryan on the phone.
+He writes of the evening that Trump watched on television as the speaker criticized his remarks in the aftermath of the white-supremacist rally in Charlottesville, Virginia.
+From his private dining room off the Oval Office, “jaw clenched,” Trump yelled for his secretary to get Ryan on the phone.
 He then stood, clutching the remote control “like a pistol.”
 When his secretary gave him the go-ahead, Trump snatched up the phone.

 His voice grew louder.
 “You know what else I remember?
 I remember being in Wisconsin and your own people were booing you.
 You were out there dying like a dog, Paul.
 Like a dog!
 And what’d I do?
 I saved your a—.”

-It was a stunning scene, the president verbally shredding the Speaker of the House, a member of his own party.
-And all the while there was Sims, listening in from the entryway, the improbable wallflower of the West Wing.
+It was a stunning scene, the president verbally shredding the speaker of the House, a member of his own party.
+And all the while, Sims was listening from the entryway, the improbable wallflower of the West Wing.

 In likely no other administration would such an obscure staffer see all that Cliff Sims did.
 But as Sims told me in a series of interviews, “I just wasn’t gonna move to Washington and work in this White House without trying to put myself in the middle of everything.”

-That kind of ambition is common in D.C. newcomers, but Sims benefitted from a White House whose norm-shattering first year included few limits on who could hang around the Oval Office.
+That kind of ambition is common in D.C. newcomers, but Sims benefited from a White House whose norm-shattering first year included few limits on who could hang around the Oval Office.
 Sims just happened to take full advantage.

 Sims, then 32 years old, was brought into the White House after his successful run coordinating messaging on the campaign.
-It was there that he learned many of Trump’s quirks, how he preferred filming against dark backdrops because he didn’t like the way his hair looked against white ones.
-How it was best to always have a travel-size bottle of TreSemme TRES Two hairspray on hand, just in case.
-And, perhaps most importantly, how Trump craved “normal” conversation.
+There, he learned many of Trump’s quirks: how he preferred filming against dark backdrops because he didn’t like the way his hair looked against white ones.
+How it was best to always have a travel-size bottle of Tresemmé Tres Two hair spray on hand, just in case.
+And, perhaps most important, how Trump craved “normal” conversation.
 “I always tried to interact with him like a normal person,” Sims told me.
 “In between whatever work we were doing, I would look for opportunities to talk about what was in the news, or tell him about the latest gossip from entertainment or politics, or whatever.”

-A level of ease and familiarity developed between the two such that Trump wanted Sims in the room for meetings on a wide range of issues.
+A level of ease and familiarity developed between the two, such that Trump wanted Sims in the room for meetings on a wide range of issues.
 He was present one afternoon in January 2018, for instance, when Kellyanne Conway, counselor to the president, was pushing Trump to sign off on a campaign to raise awareness of the opioid crisis.
 As Sims tells it, Conway wanted to film a video of Trump encouraging people to send stories of how the crisis had affected them personally.

-Read: The Unsung Architect of Trumpism
+Read: The unsung architect of Trumpism

 Trump, though, had a different strategy in mind.
 “We need to scare kids so much that they will never touch a single drug in their entire life,” he told Conway, according to Sims.
 “Just give this to Cliff and let him make the most horrifying ads you’ve ever seen.
 Could you do that?”